 - In Tom Robbins's Skinny Legs And All, Reverend Buddy Winkler is working with terrorists who plan to bomb The Dome of the Rock in Jerusalem, so that the Third Temple can be built.

-- Buffy the Vampire Slayer has Glory's worshipers, who want to open a gate that will both allow Glory to return to her home hell dimension and allow demons from that dimension (and many others) to invade Earth.
+- Buffy the Vampire Slayer has Glory's worshipers, mostly a group of ugly, sniveling demons who want to help her unlock the barriers between dimensions.
+This would both allow Glory to return to her home hell dimension and pretty much destroy our plane of existence (and many others) as reality itself unravels in the chaos of the walls between dimensions fall apart.

 - Played for Laughs in Parks and Recreation with the "Reasonablists", who don't make any effort in ushering in their Destroyer God, Zorp.
 They just often make rather incorrect predictions on when the world will end and hold "End Of The World" gatherings.